 Bathroom Sinks And Faucets

 If you decide to use a separate sink for your tiny house bathroom, there are many great low-profile options on the market.
 Here’s an inexpensive option on Amazon which would be the perfect space-saving solution.
 Because it’s narrow and shallow, it doesn’t take up too much space.
 We mentioned above that you could skip the bathroom sink altogether.
 This gives you more room for other storage for towels and laundry or even a tiny house tub.
 Another alternative is to use a combined toilet-sink: these are starting to grow in popularity and there are actual faucets on top of the toilet where you can wash your hands, a nice space-saving idea - even if some people will be creeped out by the idea of washing their hands in the toilet!
 But honestly, it’s actually on the toilet :)

 Alternatively, one of the best tiny house bathroom ideas for faucets is to use ones that have a little more height.
 They give you space to wash your hands and face.
 Additionally, some faucets are designed for small spaces that have more attractive pipes and parts in case they need to be visible.
-You can find attractive faucet designs built for small spaces over at Pinterest.
+You can find attractive faucet designs built for small spaces over at Amazon or at Pinterest.

 Showers, Bathtubs And Tiles